microsoft/PowerToys/README.md

 Wox 1.0 beta has been released.
 [Check it out](https://github.com/qianlifeng/Wox/releases/tag/v1.0-beta)!

-**Only For XP users:** you need to install [.net framework 3.5](http://www.microsoft.com/en-us/download/details.aspx?id=21) if you has not installed yet.
+**Only For XP users:** you need to install [.net framework 3.5](http://www.microsoft.com/en-us/download/details.aspx?id=21) if you have not installed yet.

 Create and Share Plugin